Jachm11/optee-os_raspberry_pi_4_port/README.md

 ## 6.1 Flashing the SD card

-Remove the SD card and insert it into the computer.
+Remove the SD card from the RPI4 and insert it into your computer.
 Make sure to backup any important data as we are about to permanently delete anything and everything inside the SD card.

 Once you are sure there nothing valuable, find your SD card using:
 ```